justmars/deped-base/docs/enrolment_origin.md

 ## Count Normalization

 The wide enrollment columns occasionally include formatting such as comma separators, stray whitespace, or even empty/invalid strings.
-The pipeline now sanitizes each `num_students` value by removing commas/trim spaces and casting digit-only strings to integers before filtering (`normalize_num_students`), so every stored count is a clean `Int64` and malformed cells become `NULL`.
+The pipeline now sanitizes each `num_students` value by removing commas/trim spaces and casting digit-only strings to integers before filtering (`sanitize_num_students`), so every stored count is a clean `Int64` and malformed cells become `NULL`.
 This guarantees numeric comparisons (e.g., dropping zeros) never see string types, keeping the fact table deterministic.

 Invalid rows are logged per file with their count and a small sample, so auditors can review rejected entries without rerunning the transformation manually.